Diabetes Education

 Type I Diabetes

-• 10% of diabetics have Type I diabetes
+- 10% of people with diabetes have Type I diabetes

 Type II Diabetes

-• 90% of diabetics have Type II diabetes
+- 90% of people with diabetes have Type II diabetes

 Gestational Diabetes